UNLAWFUL DETAINER CASES

 prior to the commencement of the next rental term (i.e., twenty days before

 the end of the month).
-As well, a combination three and twenty day notice
+As well, a combination fourteen and twenty day notice

-may be used which says, in effect, “you must pay your rent in three days or
+may be used which says, in effect, “you must pay your rent in fourteen days or

 get out, and even if you do pay your rent I want you out by the end of the